NaNoWriMo Prep-o-Rama

 Here There Be Writers

-A short book with strong opinions, Becoming a Writer tackles the task of writing in a surprisingly wholistic way.
+A short book with strong opinions, Becoming a Writer tackles the task of writing in a surprisingly holistic way.
 On the other hand, it makes sweeping generalizations about artistic sensibilities in almost every word, and I can’t bring myself to believe that those kinds of generalizations ever apply to everyone.
 But it’s a unique take on the writing book, with ideas that kept me thinking well after I had finished it

 Despite being a book of concrete ideas about how to cultivate a good writing process, it is surprisingly romantic—and even borderline mystical—about writers and their art.
 It treats us as dragons and unicorns, imbued with a certain amount of innate magic, but also gets detailed about the practical care and feeding of these creatures to get optimal results.